-As a prerequisite for taking part in the exam, the students must hand in and get approved a showreel with work produced during the external collaboration.
-The reel must be one minute long and represent the student's contribution to the project.
+As a prerequisite for taking part in the exam, the students must hand in and get approved a showreel with work produced during the semester.
+The reel must be one minute long.
+Requirements for the content of the reel will be handed out at the start of the semester.
 The showreels must be handed in within the deadlines and following the standards outlined in section 19 unless otherwise stipulated.